Woodstock nurse accused of killing seniors faces six new charges

 Read more: A history of nurses charged with killing patients

-Ms. Wettlaufer is also charged with attempted murder in September 2015 of 77-year-old Sandra Towler at the Telfer Place Long Term Care facility in Paris, near Brantford, Ont.
+Ms. Wettlaufer is also charged with attempted murder in September, 2015, of 77-year-old Sandra Towler at the Telfer Place Long Term Care facility in Paris, Ont., near Brantford.

-Lastly, she is charged with the attempted murder in August 2016 of Beverly Bertram, 68, at a private home in Oxford County.
-Ms. Wettlaufer latter employers offer in-home care.
+Lastly, she is charged with the attempted murder in August, 2016, of Beverly Bertram, 68, at a private home in Oxford County.
+Ms. Wettlaufer’s last two employers were agencies offering in-home care.

-The four newly-named victims at the Caressant facility, Ms. Adriano, Ms. Demedeiros, Mr. Hedges and Mr. Priddle, are no longer alive but police said the cause of their deaths is not attributed to Ms. Wettlaufer.
+The four newly named victims at the Caressant facility, Ms. Adriano, Ms. Demedeiros, Mr. Hedges and Mr. Priddle, are no longer alive but police said the cause of their deaths is not attributed to Ms. Wettlaufer.

 Investigators have not revealed details about the deaths but a peace bond placed on Ms. Wettlaufer after police began investigating her in late September explicitly mentions insulin in an order prohibiting her from possessing medication unless prescribed for her personal use.